 No car epitomises what Mercedes-Benz stands for better than this one - the E-Class.
 This version is the most advanced yet, which is essential of course.
 When your rivals include cars as good as the Audi A6, the BMW 5 Series and the Jaguar XF, you can't afford to not to try and set the standard.
 With is why this MK10 model E-Class claims the classiest cabin, the most efficient running costs and the most advanced technology in the segment.
 Advanced driver assistance features even allow it to take a step closer to fully autonomous driving.

 Many potential E-Class owners will be funding their car with company money, so they and their Fleet Managers will be totting up the figures very carefully.
 As Mercedes has in creating the class-leading fuel and CO2 stats on offer in the case of the volume E220d variant we're trying here.

 Backing up this broad array of skills, the 2.0-litre turbodiesel in the E220d is right up there with the best in class for refinement.
 Even when pressed hard, it refuses to be noisy or harsh, which all adds to the feeling of assured quality in the E-Class.
-For those who need the extra power for their own desires or perhaps to tow a horsebox, the E350d's V6 turbodiesel is equally smooth and comes with a massive slug of torque at little more than tickover.
+For those who need the extra power for their own desires or perhaps to tow a horsebox, the E400d's straight six turbodiesel is equally smooth and comes with a massive slug of torque at little more than tickover.
 Strong acceleration for both diesel models and add to the appeal.

 Design and Build